Morail/spe_project/README.md

 The goal of the project is to implement a Discrete Event Simulation for two different Medium Access Protocol, which are ALOHA and CSMA.
-The DES is written in the Python language (Python version 3.9), requirements such as numpy or matplotlib are listed in the _requirements.txt` file. following the [PIP convention](https://pip.pypa.io/en/stable/reference/requirements-file-format/)
+The DES is written in the Python language (Python version 3.9), requirements such as numpy or matplotlib are listed in the `requirements.txt` file. following the [PIP convention](https://pip.pypa.io/en/stable/reference/requirements-file-format/)

 The simulator is implemented in an object-oriented model.
-In order to simplify the model, the time is finite and discrete and it evolves with fixed increment.
+In order to simplify the model, the time is finite and discrete such that it evolves with fixed increment.
 Each increment corresponds to an epoch (see the next paragraph _Configuration_)

 ## Configuration
 Before running a simulation, it is possible to modify the parameters of the model in order to test how these values